gvenit/kan-fpga/vitis/readme.md

 - **kan_config.h** : configures the network parameters based mainly on the datasets and the `kan_build_params.h`
   - Custom type for whole network handler struct
   - Custom type for single layer handler struct
+  - Custom type for data and resultsn buffer
   - initialization and destruction functions
 - **kan_memory.h** : wrapper for memory operations
   - register read